mnyikka/GoogleScriptToReceiveJSONData/README.md

 //(One dimensional array of the columns)

 structure["intent"] = intent;
-//(intent can be either scrapeuploads or scrapedownloads)
+//(intent can be either scrapeuploads or scrapedownloads) For uploading, its basically scrapeuploads

 structure["destinationSheet"] = destinationSheet;
 //(The destination sheet name, this will be created if it does not exist, and the columns specified on the first row of the sheet)